What is Spiritual Direction/Companionship?

 Spiritual direction is an utterly confidential setting, giving the client an opportunity to explore with someone safe and non-judgmental the real issues of her spiritual life.
 The director is not there to “fix” the client, or to make the client “holier,” or to tell her what she should do or be.
 Rather, the director is there to help create a sacred space which will facilitate an ongoing conversation between the client and God, and to provide another set of listening ears for the words and the work of God in the client’s life.

-Usually, counseling is concerned with the relationship dynamics in one’s life.
-All relationships, but especially the primary relationships with family are explored in a counseling context.
-Spiritual direction, which also focuses on relational dynamics, is concerned specifically with relationship with God: who one is in relationship to God; how one communicates with God (both “sending” and “receiving”); what God’s call or purpose is for one’s life; etc. Spiritual direction is not a discipline that is oriented toward solving problems but is about growing our inner life with God.
+Counseling is often past-focused and concerned with the relationship dynamics in one’s life.
+All relationships, but especially the primary relationships with family, can be explored in a counseling context.
+Spiritual direction, which also focuses on relational dynamics, is concerned specifically with relationship with God: who one is in relationship to God; how one communicates with God (both “sending” and “receiving”); what God’s call or purpose is for one’s life; etc. Life Coaching is typically goal-oriented and future-focused.
+Spiritual direction is not a discipline that is oriented toward solving problems but is about being present to the holy and growing our inner life with God.

 Is this a Christian Practice?